How I Fell Out Of Love With The Super-Cute Vibrator

 Advertisement

-In April 2017, as a college senior, I threw a meet-a-sex-toy study-break party called “Good Vibes Only,” and likely broke a record for the greatest number of sex toys in a single room of Princeton University.
+In April 2017, in my last year of university, I threw a meet-a-sex-toy study-break party called “Good Vibes Only,” and likely broke a record for the greatest number of sex toys in a single room of Princeton University.
 I played matchmaker for people and their first sex toy, ticking through questions like: “Clitoral or penetration?”
 “Price range?”
 “Aesthetic?”
 And: “Do you care about discretion?”
 They whispered their answer with the excitement of confiding a secret.

 I began to see the cute vibrator differently when I wrote a masturbation zine for all genders and genitalia.
 Many of the people I knew, myself included, had experienced having their sexual consent violated in the murky areas between ignorance and intentionality.
 It was violently clear to me that negotiating sexual consent was near impossible when words like penis and clitoris felt uncomfortable to say.
 The zine was born out of the desire to establish a shared space of sexual honesty and empathy without the confusion of another person involved.
 It started with the idea that first and foremost, people are people; and secondly, we have genitalia.